HaktanM/clearpath_simulator/README.md

 # clearpath_simulator
-This is a customized version of the [clearpath simulator](https://github.com/clearpathrobotics/clearpath_simulator)tailored for ROS2 Humble.
+This is a customized version of the [clearpath simulator](https://github.com/clearpathrobotics/clearpath_simulator) tailored for ROS2 Humble.
 The default installation for ROS2 Humble only includes the warehouse world as built in, but I have added several other worlds that were originally available for the ROS2 Jazzy version.

 Available worlds are: